Bridging Prediction and Intervention Problems in Social Systems: Model Design

 \subsubsection{Causal and Interventional Analysis Can Guide Predictive Task Design}

 Even where pure prediction is enough, the ADS context in the social world requires greater care in the design of prediction tasks.
 The interventional framework can be applied to improve prediction models, in a line of research sometimes called ``causal inference for machine learning".
 First of all, the embeddedness of our analyses in the social world, and consequent social dynamics, can affect the validity of model formulations.
 We discuss in more detail in \Cref{sec-apx-implicationsofsocialworldmodeldesign}.\footnote{To summarize, social interactions complicate predictive validity, for example via strategic, equilibrium or adversarial responses.
 Though these can be studied theoretically, it's important to consider fidelity of theoretical assumptions to real-world behavior, in order to avoid inadvertently reinforcing social inequalities by positing rational behavior as a standard.
-Social dynamics can also affect the validity of the causal inference framework most obviously via interference (outcomes affected by other individuals' treatment assignments), but in more subtle ways via the inherent conservativity of requiring well-defined \citep{stevenson2023cause} or modular \citep{hu2023race} interventions.} Next, even if pure prediction is sufficient, interventional analysis can apply in different ways, which we discuss below. \paragraph{Causal determinants of outcomes can guide future interventions} Investigating the causal determinants of an outcome can surface new intervention to improve outcomes.
-Causal determinants are factors that, when changed by some intervention, would change the distribution of the outcome.
-These may be “direct causes” or “indirect causes” of the outcome, relative to some chosen set of variables.
-When causal determinants are changeable, they can expand the slate of decision options to improve outcomes.
-For example, \citet{lee2023causal} studied the causal determinants of length of hospital stay after cardiac surgery.
-Clinicians were interested in which factors --- such as medical staffing in the operating room --- could be changed to reduce length of stay.
-Importantly, causal determinants are not the same as the “best predictors” in general.
-Conversely, the best predictors may not be the best targets for intervention to improve outcomes.
-Highly predictive variables may be associated with outcomes for multiple reasons, including confounding.
+Social dynamics can also affect the validity of the causal inference framework most obviously via interference (outcomes affected by other individuals' treatment assignments), but in more subtle ways via the inherent conservativity of requiring well-defined \citep{stevenson2023cause} or modular \citep{hu2023race} interventions.} Next, even if pure prediction is sufficient, interventional analysis can apply in different ways, which we discuss below.